In SAP S/4HANA, you can use the material requirements planning (MRP) component to preplan repetitive manufacturing-based (REM) manufacturing types.

 Save the MRP results (if you’ve used the simulation mode), and all of these planning details will become available in the REM planning table.

 SAP S/4HANA Logistics includes the production planning capability of MRP and repetitive manufacturing with SAP found in the SAP ERP ECC.
-This blog explained briefly how MRP can be used for REM-based manufacturing and preplanning.
+This blog post explained briefly how MRP can be used for REM-based manufacturing and preplanning.
 It then walked you through the steps of the planning process.

 Editor’s note: This post has been adapted from a section of the book Production Planning with SAP S/4HANA by Jawad Akhtar.